Zero-Tang/NoirCvmApi/examples/pio/readme.md

 - Register Input: Retrieve input from User Hypervisor, process it, and send to output.
 - String I/O: The I/O will be done through memory.
 This kind of testing mainly focuses on the direction of I/O, memory translations and exceptions.

-This example currently does not care about the Port number.

 ## Emulated Hardware
 This example emulates two hardware.
 One test-case hardware and one debug hardware.